 The lesson from all this is to make sure you set up and run the limited liability company in the correct manner.
 If you are paying $99 to get it set up, you are asking for trouble with issues such as capitalization.

-Assuming you do set the entity up correctly, it is vital all business be done under the name of the company.
-Contracts should be signed in the name of the company.
-Personal guarantees should be avoided.
-Domains should be owned by the company, not you, and so on.
+Assuming you do set the entity up correctly, it is vital you conduct all business under the name of the company.
+All contracts should be in the name of the LLC.
+Avoid any personal guarantees.
+The company should also own the website domain.

 If you need assistance with a California limited liability company, feel free to contact me for a consultation.

 Richard A. Chapo, Esq.